 Figure 2.3.1.
-West Florida hogfish stock landings (1986-2015) and projected OFL and ABC yields (2016-2026) Source: Florida FWCC presentation to SSC, September 2015 there is no new stock assessment by 2018 (no assessment is currently planned), the ABC and ACL will revert to the equilibrium ABC level of 159,300 lbs ww.
-Option 3a would discontinue designation of an ACT.
+West Florida hogfish stock landings (1986-2015) and projected OFL and ABC yields (2016-2026) Source: Florida FWCC presentation to SSC, September 2015 equivalency to the constant F ABC yield stream in Alternative 2.
+If there is no new stock assessment by 2018 (no assessment is currently planned), the ABC and ACL will remain at 219,000 lbs ww until modified by subsequent rulemaking.
+Florida FWC has tentatively scheduled a new hogfish assessment for 2018 according to information provided by the Florida FWC representative at the April 2016 Council meeting.
+Therefore, any subsequent modification of the ACL would likely occur in 2019 at the earliest.
+Preferred Option 3a would discontinue designation of an ACT.
 As discussed above, the ACT for hogfish has no function.
 Option 3b regarding the ACT would result in a constant catch ACT that is lower than Option 2b in 2016, but a higher ACT in 2017 and 2018 (Table 2.3.1).
 Relative to Option 4b, Option 3b would result in a higher ACT for all years.

-Alternative 3 sets a constant catch ACL for a specified number of years based on an alternative constant catch ABC recommended by the SSC of 219,000 lbs ww.
+Preferred Alternative 3 sets a constant catch ACL for a specified number of years based on an alternative constant catch ABC recommended by the SSC of 219,000 lbs ww (Table 1.1.2).
+This ABC is the average of the annual ABCs for 2016-2018 shown in Alternative 1.
 This catch level has only been exceeded 5 times since 1986 (Table 2.3.2).
-This ABC has a similar conservation equivalency to the constant F ABC yield stream in Alternative 2.
-As with Alternative 2, if
+This ABC has a similar conservation